Beside the Mountain

 Toddler hand reaching chocolate chip oatmeal cookie with no eggs on a cooling rack.

 I've been making wholesome recipes in the kitchen for over 15 years.
+This blog is dedicated to the wholesome snacks I create for my family!
 Try my other nutrient-rich recipes:

-Did you think this was the best eggless oatmeal cookie recipe?!
+🍪 Did you think this was the best oatmeal cookie recipe?!
 I wanna know!!
-Let me know down below the recipe!
-And give this recipe a star rating.
-I love hearing from you.
+Let me know down below the recipe and leave a star rating!
+I love hearing from people who make my recipes, and it helps others find and make these recipes too!

 Oatmeal chocolate chip and raisin cookies cooling on a cookie rack with melted chocoalate.